forestgrape/coronavirus/controlling.md

 Outside there is safer because of:
 - [Dilution](#dilution): The virion density decreases rapidly due to the air exchange that is present outdoors.
 - [Virion Clearance](#virion-clearance): Humidity, rainfall and abundant attachment surfaces clear the air from virions.
-- The [Virion Decay Rate](./virion_viability.md) is high due to sunlight and environment variations.
-- Once attached to natural surfaces, there are countless microorganisms nourishing from anything digestible.
+Once attached to natural surfaces, there are countless microorganisms nourishing from anything digestible.
+- The [Virion Decay Rate](./virion_viability.md) is high due to sunlight and temperature changes.

 #### Dilution
 Outside there is much more air per person than inside: